Indirect Cost Recovery

 See UCOP's Indirect Cost Recovery webpage for additional information.

 Overhead reimbursement is tied to the expenditure of direct costs associated research awards (primarily federal contracts and grants).
 The amount is based on the indirect cost rate, which includes the cost of facilities (such as equipment, research space, maintenance and utilities, and the library) as well as departmental administration and support.
-The federally negotiated rate for the Santa Cruz campus is 55% for FY23 and FY24 and will increase to 56% as of 7/1/2024.
+The federally negotiated rate for organized research conducted on campus increased to 56% effective 7/1/2024.

 The specific rates for organized reseach, instruction, and other sponsored activities for the period 6/30/21-6/30/26 are available here: UCSC Indirect Cost Rate Agreement; 02/27/2023